multiversx/mx-docs/docs/integrators/observing-squad.md

 $ ./script.sh start
 ```
 :::important
-The observing squad must be upgraded before 26th of January 14:20 UTC.
+The Observing Squad must be upgraded before 26th of January 14:20 UTC.
 Otherwise, the nodes will lose sync.
 :::

 ### **Prerequisites for the November 2020 upgrade**